Shearwater Research: History

-With the release of the Predator in 2009, Shearwater moved away from the older LCD display technology to the use of newer technology OLED displays in their computers.
+With the release of the Predator in 2009, Shearwater moved away from the older LCD technology to the use of newer technology OLED displays in their computers.
 This was the first color OLED diving computer available in the market with a user replaceable battery.
 Power was a major limiting factor in the development process to include the OLED technology.

 With the Predator, Shearwater also introduced bluetooth to allow easier syncing with their desktop software.
 Their reason for the move to bluetooth was to make a computer that could be used on multiple operating systems.
 The Predator's two button design has been called "intuitive and easy to use".
 The top-of-the-line Predator will also allow for up to five breathing gases for the rebreather and up to five bail-out gasses.
 The user can make gas switches on the computer at any point during the dive.

 Shearwater received their certification for ISO 9001-2008 in 2010 and all their products are compliant with CE, Federal Communications Commission (FCC) and IC international standards.

 In 2011, Shearwater announced that they had licensed a technique to thermally monitor the condition of rebreather carbon dioxide absorbent canisters developed by the United States Navy Experimental Diving Unit.
 In collaboration with rEvo rebreathers, they were able to show that the thermal canister CO_{2} monitor would work with Shearwater's Predator dive computer.

 Shearwater has continued to develop new ways to calculate decompression in their equipment by releasing an implementation of the Varying Permeability Model (VPM-B/GFS) in 2011.
 The "GFS" is for Gradient Factor Surfacing and indicates the combination where VPM and GF models are compared and the longer time utilized for the displayed profile.